 Read MoreIf You Do Not Get Caught, Is It Really Cheating?

 A former Pittsburgh Steelers coach made a comment during a recent interview with Ed Bouchette of The Athletic: “It’s only cheating if you get caught”.
-This coach, Bill Cowher, was discussing taking competitive advantages into […]
+This coach, Bill Cowher, was discussing taking competitive advantages into the grey area, or worse into illegal territory.
+It is an interesting topic to think […]

 Read MoreFive Mistakes Parents Will Make This Summer as Sports Begin Again

 We continue to look at avoidable mistakes each of the stakeholder groups in sports will make as sports begin again.
-This time by looking at challenges this season- and beyond- will pose specifically to and […]
+This time by looking at challenges this season- and beyond- will pose specifically to and for parents.
+As tough as it is to be a coach, being a parent is […]

 Read MoreOvertraining